GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 3. You can view metrics related to the health of the agent itself under the `agent` prefix as documented [here](https://cloud.google.com/monitoring/api/metrics_agent#agent-agent).
 4. The agent reports additional Prometheus style self observability metrics that can be accessed locally via the endpoint https://localhost:8888/metrics as documented [here](https://github.com/open-telemetry/opentelemetry-collector/blob/master/docs/observability.md).
 5. The agent exposes additional debug information via the endpoint http://localhost:55679/debug/tracez that can be used to discover errors collecting metrics or .
 Find our more about zpages [here](https://github.com/open-telemetry/opentelemetry-specification/blob/master/experimental/trace/zpages.md).
-6. If you encounter an issue related to running the agent or using it with Cloud Monitoring, please create a Github issue in this repository and include relevant debug information.
-If you encounter an issue or have a feature request related to the core OpenTelemetry Collector application, consider creating an issue [here](https://github.com/open-telemetry/opentelemetry-collector/issues).
+6. If you encounter an issue related to running the agent or using it with Cloud Monitoring, please create a GitHub issue in this repository and include relevant debug information.
+If you encounter an issue or have a feature request related to the core OpenTelemetry Collector application, consider creating an issue [here](https://github.com/open-telemetry/opentelemetry-collector/issues) instead.

 ## Build / Package from source